Share the page

 In order to identify and address the challenges of inequalities and climate change, the Extension of the EU-AFD Research Facility on Inequalities, in partnership with local research:

-Besides this project, the Extension of the Facility conducted a comprehensive inequality assessment and produced an inequality diagnostic report in cooperation with LPEM and BPS.
+How to effectively reduce inequality in Indonesia?
+To answer this question, the Extension of the EU-AFD Research Facility on Inequalities worked with the local research center LPEM and the national statistical office BPS to produce a diagnosis that is essential to guide policy interventions towards reducing inequalities.
 This project is intended to be the basis for launching a national dialogue about inequality and stimulate policy interventions to overcome inequality.

 Held on July 12, this event will focus on a SMERU Institute quantitative and qualitative analysis led in the framework of the Extension of the Research Facility on inequalities.